Oak-Leaf Hydrangea

 Eucharis × grandiflora (Amazon lily), blooming within the dense foliage of the Tropical Pavilion.
 Photo: Lee Patrick.

 The rice-paper plant, native to southern China and Taiwan, belongs to the ginseng family.
-The pith of its stems is used in Traditional Chinese Medicine, and is also used to make rice paper veneer sheets and other products.
+The pith of its stems is used in Traditional Chinese Medicine, and to make rice paper veneer sheets and other products.

 Tetrapanax papyrifer (rice-paper plant) in the Warm Temperate Pavilion.
 Photo: Michael Stewart.